 I realized I could take matters into my own hands and make a marriage happen.
-I saw others do it.
-I wasn’t willing to risk the long-term consequences for the short-term relief of my singleness.
+And I saw others do it.
+But I wasn’t willing to risk the long-term consequences for the short-term relief of my singleness.
 I’d rather wait for something that God wants to give me.
 North Africa—or where you’re going—is not off His map.
 God can, and sometimes does, bring suitable spouses around the world.
 But He also sustains those who remain single.

 Though God is trustworthy in this area, something in me fights surrendering control.
 I have learned to go again and again to His throne to find the grace and mercy I need to trust Him and surrender my control.

 2. No matter where you live, or what your marital status, you will walk through times of loneliness.